Biodegradable Corn Starch Packaging

 While corn starch packaging presents several environmental benefits and prominent alternative option for traditional plastic that doesn’t mean that it is an optimal solution for current environmental issues.

-It require a proper disposal and composting facilities for fully degradation.
+It requires a proper disposal and composting facilities for fully degradation.

 1. Production Cost

-Corn starch-based packaging materials can be more expensive to produce as compared to conventional plastic packaging materials.
+Corn starch packaging materials can be more expensive to produce as compared to conventional plastic packaging materials.

 2. Agricultural Practices

-The production of corn starch depend on agricultural practices and problem may arise regarding land use, water consumption and potential impacts on biodiversity.
+The production of corn starch depends on agricultural practices and problem may arise regarding land use, water consumption and potential impacts on biodiversity.

 3. Resource Competition with Food Supply